GeekLaunch/geeklaunch.github.io/content/blog/fathomable-rust-macros.md

 In this case, the `attr` token stream would contain `attribute_tokens`, and the `item` token stream would contain the `my_function` function.

 Cool.
-We have the basic infrastructure set up, now we just have _parse the input token stream(s)_.
+We have the basic infrastructure set up, now we just have parse the input token streams.

 The Rust compiler hasn't even been so kind as to create the syntax tree for us yet.
 We just get a token stream, and we have to somehow parse it into something sensible (like a struct definition, `impl` block, etc.), manipulate it in some way, and then synthesize an output that the compiler can make sense of as valid code.

-That's a _lot_ of work for one macro!
+That's a _lot_ of work to do!

 Enter: `syn` and `quote`.

 ## Communicating with the compiler

-`syn` and `quote` are a pair of crates that simplify token stream manipulation. `syn` provides utilities for parsing token streams into syntax trees, and `quote` for converting Rust-like code back into token streams.
+[`syn`](https://crates.io/crates/syn) and [`quote`](https://crates.io/crates/quote) are a pair of crates that simplify token stream manipulation. `syn` provides utilities for parsing token streams into syntax trees, and `quote` for converting Rust-like code back into token streams.

 The basic use-cases for each of these crates are extremely simple&mdash;they're very well-designed crates!